 How to calculate capacity utilization

-Is your attraction operating at its full potential?
+Is your attraction operating at its full design capacity potential?

-The capacity utilization metric can help you find out.
+Key performance indicators, like your capacity utilization metric can help you find out.
+This is a crucial metric for businesses.

-Measuring your capacity utilization rate allows you to identify your most and least popular listings, as well as which time slots are selling out.
-It can also bring you insight into your company’s actual output (how many tours you’re currently conducting) compared to its potential capacity (how many tours you have the resources to conduct).
+Measuring this allows you to know your optimal capacity utilization and helps you identify your most and least popular listings, as well as which time slots are selling out.
+It can also bring you insight into your company’s actual level of output (how many tours you’re currently conducting) compared to its maximum potential capacity (how many tours you have the resources to conduct).

-In this post, you’ll learn how to use a capacity utilization formula to better understand your inventory and make informed decisions to boost your profit margins.
+In this post, you’ll learn how to use a capacity utilization formula to better understand your true productive capacity and make informed decisions to boost your target profit margins.

 What is capacity utilization?

-Capacity utilization is a measure of a company’s actual output compared to its potential output.
+Capacity utilization is a measure of a company’s actual output level compared to its potential output level.

 A capacity utilization report can, for instance, show you how many of your listings were booked at or above 75% in the last month — and highlight those operating under 25% capacity.